birsanv/samples/virt/README.md

 - As soon as the `acm-virt-config` label is set on the ManagedCluster `cls` resource, the `acm-virt-backup` policy is placed on the `cls` managed cluster.

 The Policy looks for `kubevirt.io.VirtualMachine` on the cluster.
-It only gors to the next steps if such resources are found.
+It only goes to the next steps if such resources are found.
 All VirtualMachine are being backed up using one schedule, named acm-rho-virt-schedule.
 If you want to backup only a subset of the VM's , use the   `backup_label_name` property on the ConfigMap to specify what label should have the VM's to be backed up.
 For example, is you want to backup only VM's with the label 'backup-vm', add this to  the VM ( the value can be anything , as long as the VM has the backup-vm label it will be backed up).

   1. The Policy uses the `acm-virt-config13.yaml` ConfigMap to read the user configuration, such as OADP version to be installed, namespace name for the OADP version, backup storage location, velero secret, backup schedule cron job
-  2. The Policy copies over on the managed cluster the velero secret `hub-secret` and story it under a Secret with a name as defined by the `credentials_name` ConfigMap value
+  2. The Policy copies over on the managed cluster
+    - the velero secret `hub-secret` and story it under a Secret with a name as defined by the `credentials_name` ConfigMap value
+    - the configmap `acm-virt-backup`
+    - the cron schedule ConfigMap defined by the `acm-virt-backup` `schedule_hub_config_name` property.
+The policy checks if the user had created a configmap on the hub cluster with the name as defined by the `schedule_hub_config_name` property and shows a violation if the user had not done that.
+This ConfigMap contains all the valid cron jobs a VM can use when defining a backup schedule.
+The user should create a ConfigMap set values such as : daily_8am: 0 8 * * *.
+See [schedule-cron.yaml](schedule-cron.yaml) as an example.
+Each vm that wants to be backed up should add a label in this format : cluster.open-cluster-management.io/backup-vm: twice_a_day, where twice_a_day is a valid cron job name defined in the ConfigMap.

   3. The Policy installs, if not already installed, OADP at specified version and creates the DPA resource using the `acm-virt-config13.yaml` ConfigMap `dpa_spec` property (updates DPA is already created).
   4. The Policy creates a velero Schedule using the `acm-virt-config13.yaml` ConfigMap settings.
 It finds all VM's resources and includes each of them, plus all related resources.
 See below an example of a Schedule with 2 VMs found.
   5. The Policy checks the status of the velero Backup and DataUpload resources and reports on violations.